-Construction Defects and Insurance; Mold Claims; and Time to Rescind the Tort of Bad Faith
+Construction Defects and Insurance; Mold Claims and Time to Rescind the Tort of Bad Faith

-Barry Zalma, Esq., CFE, an insurance claims expert, has created a library of insurance claims books and other materials to make it possible for insurers and their claims staff to become insurance claims professionals.
+Barry Zalma, Esq., CFE, an insurance coverage and claims expert, has created a library of insurance claims books and other materials to make it possible for insurers and their claims staff to become insurance claims professionals.

-For those who serve the insurance industry and its policyholders (whether as lawyers, adjusters, claims management, or public insurance adjusters) the ability to perform their duties appropriately and in good faith is absolutely necessary that they maintain insurance professionalism.
+For those who serve the insurance industry and its policyholders (whether as lawyers, adjusters, claims management, or public insurance adjusters) the ability to perform their duties appropriately in good faith it is absolutely necessary that they maintain insurance professionalism.

 Barry Zalma’s Insurance Claims Library will provide essential resources and will go a long way to create a staff of insurance claims professionals.
-The books listed below are a small taste of the insurance and insurance claims books written by Barry Zalma and available on amazon.com and at http://zalma.com/blog/insurance-claims-library/
+The books listed below are a small taste of the insurance law and insurance claims books written by Barry Zalma and available on amazon.com and at http://zalma.com/blog/insurance-claims-library/

 Some of the books available to create or maintain insurance professionalism include: